Gemini (Sôseiji) (1999) ***1/2

 Tsukamoto mostly lets the pace draw out slowly with only the occasional trademark visceral, frenetic camerawork.
 There are horrific scenes to behold (shots that remind me of Evil Dead (1981) (my review here) and Dead Ringers (1988) is also a clear influence) and moments of freak-out acting, but it's mostly a restrained affair—focusing on the drama and duality at play.
 What's really impressive is that Tsukamoto wrote, directed, shot and edited the film.
 The shades of blue, pink, purple and orange used create some truly memorable and darkly beautiful imagery.

-There is great, moody atmosphere to Gemini and I find Tsukamoto films fascinating.
-The film features incredible cinematography, strong performances, and an excellent and varied score by longtime Tsukamoto composer Chu Ishikawa (who has scored nearly every one of his films so far and who sadly passed away in 2017).
-Upon a rewatch I can confirm that this is one of Tsukamoto’s best works and one worthy of revisiting.
+There is a great, moody atmosphere to Gemini and I find Tsukamoto films fascinating.
+This one features incredible cinematography, strong performances, and an excellent and varied score by longtime Tsukamoto composer Chu Ishikawa (who has scored nearly every one of his films so far and who sadly passed away in 2017).
+Upon a rewatch, I can confirm that this is one of Tsukamoto’s best works and one worthy of revisiting.

 You can find my Shinya Tsukamoto Films Ranked list here.